Salsify solutions offer unique functions to help brands, retailers, and distributors drive results.

 Register for our upcoming in-person and virtual events to connect with other industry insiders.

-If, as people say, a picture is worth a thousand words, smart marketers should realize: A video could be worth millions.
+If, as people say, a picture is worth a thousand words, smart marketers should realize: A product video could be worth millions.

 As more and more brands begin to incorporate video throughout their omnichannel customer journeys — and a growing segment of shoppers come to expect them — there’s never been a more important time to employ some video tips and tricks into your ecommerce strategy so that you can stand out in the crowd.

-But how can you convince your colleagues to embrace a comprehensive video strategy for your marketing campaigns?
+But how can you convince your colleagues to embrace a comprehensive product video strategy for your marketing campaigns?
 And once you launch, how can you ensure you’re getting an appropriate return on your marketing dollars and efforts — or maximizing your potential to emotionally resonate with your customers and prospects?

 This post will review some of the basic benefits of a video-focused strategy, as well as some established best practices that will allow you to reach your content’s full potential.

-If you or your team are skeptical about the power of video, consider this: A 2020 HubSpot report highlighted that video was the top content type being produced in content marketing programs, passing blog posts for the first time ever.
+If you or your team are skeptical about the power of a product video, consider this: A 2020 HubSpot report highlighted that video was the top content type being produced in content marketing programs, passing blog posts for the first time ever.